danielpmadden/ai-osi-stack/docs/regulatory/FAQs_for_Regulators_and_Investors.md

 31. **Q: What protections cover IP misuse?**
     **A:** Risk register outlines controls, early warning indicators, and disclosure considerations.
 32. **Q: How often does management certify AI controls?**
-    **A:** Quarterly certifications align with internal control over disclosure narratives in the Nasdaq alignment document.
+    **A:** Quarterly certifications align with internal control over disclosure narratives in the listed governance alignment document.
 33. **Q: What resources exist for regulator inquiries?**
-    **A:** Board brief, SEC playbook, and mapping tables provide ready references tailored to regulatory expectations.
+    **A:** Board brief, Public Risk Disclosure Playbook, and mapping tables provide ready references tailored to regulatory expectations.
 34. **Q: How are assurance outcomes reported?**
     **A:** Through quarterly packets including assurance outputs per the matrix and audit checklist.
 35. **Q: What metrics gauge training effectiveness?**
     **A:** Training agenda outlines follow-up actions and metrics such as attendance, assessment scores, and remediation progress.

-> Authored and maintained solely by Daniel P. Madden (custodial).
+> Authored and maintained solely by the Custodial Editorial Committee.
 > This is a non-operational, publication-grade governance artifact.
 > No AEIP runtime specs or machine-readable schemas are included.